Khan2310/Online-Book-Store/README.md

 university group project

 This is my university group project.
-My contribut on this project HTML, CSS and little bit of javascript.
+My contribution on this project to create html structure and styling it with css and also write some javascript code.